User Control

 Why is User Control Vital in UX Design?

-User control is an integral component of user experience (UX) design, primarily due to its potential to enhance user autonomy in good designs.
-A high degree of user control translates to a user interface (UI) that adapts to the user's preferences and needs and helps deliver a good user experience.
+User control is a vital part of user experience (UX) design—something that’s primarily due to its potential to enhance user autonomy in good designs.
+A high degree of user control translates to a user interface (UI) that adapts to the user's preferences and needs—an interface that helps deliver a good user experience.

-When designers provide such control to users, they give them essential affordances, comforts and adaptability—rather than dictate a rigid pathway for users.
-This adaptability gives users the freedom to interact with the interface in a way that suits their unique personal style or cognitive process.
-It also helps to alleviate pain points while a user interacts with a digital product.
-Consequently, the overall user experience is significantly better and more in line with user-centered design.
-The user gains a sense of empowerment and satisfaction while they encounter the product brand.
+When designers give users control, they give them essential affordances, comforts and adaptability—rather than dictate a rigid pathway for them.
+This adaptability gives users the freedom to interact with the interface, and does it in a way that suits their unique personal style or cognitive process.
+It helps alleviate pain points while a user interacts with a digital product, too.
+So, the overall user experience is far better and much more in line with user-centered design.
+The user really gets a sense of empowerment and satisfaction while they encounter the product brand.

 User Control and Jakob Nielsen's Usability Heuristic

-The concept of "User Control and Freedom" is a key heuristic which usability expert Jakob Nielsen, of the Nielsen-Norman Group, proposed.
-It is third in his list of ten Usability Heuristics.
-Heuristics are rule-of-thumb strategies that derive from previous experiences with similar problems.
-“User Control and Freedom” underscores how important it is to provide users with the flexibility to navigate the system freely and reverse their actions when necessary.
+The concept of "User Control and Freedom" is a key heuristic—one which usability expert Jakob Nielsen, of the Nielsen-Norman Group, proposed.
+It’s third in his list of ten Usability Heuristics—and heuristics are rule-of-thumb strategies that come from previous experiences with similar problems.
+“User Control and Freedom” underlines just how important it is to give users the flexibility to navigate the system freely—and reverse their actions whenever they have to.

-According to Nielsen, designers should create interfaces so that users can undo and redo actions without any hindrance.
-This heuristic advocates for product designers to provide "emergency exits" for users to effortlessly leave any unintended state without going through an extended process.
-When designers adhere to this heuristic among their design principles, they can improve system usability and user satisfaction.
+According to Nielsen, designers should create interfaces so that users can undo and redo actions without anything keeping them back.
+This heuristic is all about the need for product designers to provide "emergency exits" so that users can leave—and effortlessly so—any unintended state without going through an extended process.
+When designers stick to this heuristic among their design principles, they can really improve system usability and user satisfaction.

 An image of two mobile phone screens showing the Wayfair app.